lundstrj/mailbox/README.md

 ## Connectivity and Data visualization
 Mailbox is equipped with logic to send data to a Home Assistant server, which can then be used to visualize the data in a pretty straight forward way.<br><br>
 Data is, on average, sent to Home Assistant 2 times per day IF mail is delivered that day.
 On average this results in about 12 request per week (one request to tell Home Assistant there is mail in the mailbox, one request to for when the system is reset, one request to tell Ntfy to notify the subscribers and one request to Ntfy for when the mailbox has been reset)
-This current setup is relying on WiFi for all data communication (but the full fat setup also has lights and a buzzer to communicate with the user)
+This current setup is relying on WiFi for all data communication (but the full fat setup also has lights and a buzzer to communicate with the user).

 Bog-standard HTTP requests are used to send data to Home Assistant and to NTFY.
 The request frequency and data amount is so low that it is not worth optimizing for this project in its current scope.
 If anything, WiFi is gross overkill for the data transfer needs (it is also probably the biggest power drain of this system) of this project BUT it had the one main advantage of being an already available network on site and being easy to work with.
 WiFi was used due to convenience, not because it is the best tool for the job.
 Given my bandwidth and range needs, I'd argue that Zigbee would be a better choice.
 LoRa would be overkill in terms of range and would also incur a higher cost for the hardware and operating costs (but would be nice from a power draw point of view).
 LTE offers loads of bandwidth (which I don't need) and would also add costs for the hardware and running.
-Low Energy Bluetooth would also be a good choice, provided the mailbox is in range of the Home Assistant.
-(This would also require reworking the data gets sent from the Pico to the Home Assistant server and Ntfy.
+Low Energy Bluetooth would have be a good alternative, provided the mailbox is in range of the Home Assistant.
+(This would also require reworking how the data gets sent from the Pico to the Home Assistant server and Ntfy.
 A good technological choice nonetheless)

 The main reason to go with Home Assistant as my "database" and visualization solution is much like the decision to go with Wifi, out of convenience.
 I already had a Home Assistant setup.
 It has built in functionality for doing what I need out of this mailbox system.
 It could be argued that going with Grafana would have been a better choice for visualization, but with binary output, from only one source, which changes at most twice per day, I don't see the need for a more advanced visualization tool.
 There is currently no automation setup which is using the input from this mailbox system.
 Since mail (currently) needs to be fetched manually, I just didn't see a need to go beyond dashboard and push notifications.

-Getting push notifications:
+Please enjoy this video of a phone getting push notifications:

 https://github.com/lundstrj/mailbox/assets/1045735/c4a27314-9a62-4c77-ac87-b9dbb52fd659